 Every decent city in America has its nearby escape.
 New York has the Hamptons and Jersey Shore, and Chicago has, well, Wisconsin.
 And Los Angeles?
 We get Palm Springs – only the best escape destination in the entire country.
 When a town takes sitting by the pool and getting hammered as seriously as Palm Springs does, there’s little to complain about.

 But between all those poolside mojitos and dancing at Coachella, there are some seriously good spots to eat at as well.
-From the classic old haunts where Marilyn Monroe got her freak on, to the new, modern spots popping up all over downtown, Palm Springs is a culinary destination to be reckoned with.
+From the classic old haunts where Marilyn Monroe got her groove on, to the new, modern spots popping up all over downtown, Palm Springs is a culinary destination to be reckoned with.
 Here’s our guide on exactly how to navigate it.

 Breakfast / Brunch

 Wilma and Frieda’s is located in the celebrity-laden enclave in Palm Desert and serves the exact kind of comfort food you need after a long day of mai tais.
 Don’t be distracted by its location next to a Saks Fifth Avenue in a fancy mall - the food is much better and more affordable than you’d expect.
-They serve stuff like short rib eggs benedict and a blackberry custard French toast, and it all generally falls under the $20 mark.
+They serve stuff like short rib eggs benedict and a blackberry custard french toast, and it all generally falls under the $20 mark.
 Bonus: There’s a second location right in downtown Palm Springs now.

 Driving home hungover from Palm Springs is a rite-of-passage, and the only way to get through it is a pitstop at Crazy Coyote, an order-at-the-window taco shack right outside the Cabazon outlets. $7.50 might seem like a lot for a taco, but when they say “giant taco,” they really mean it – two will keep you full until dinner.
 Our order is always one steak and one chicken, each doused in their spicy ghost salsa.
 Their burritos are excellent too.